Welcome to the world of Alboraan

 Another original game innovation is the game board scrolling!
 As soon as there aren’t any fighter minis (heroes or opponents) remaining on the Western (left) adventure tile, that tile is removed, the Eastern (right) adventure tile takes its place and a new Eastern adventure tile is positioned to its right to represent the scrolling environment.
 As you watch, your heroes literally move through the world of Anastyr, discovering new terrain, scenery, enemies, and your adventure becomes an epic journey.
 Each region of the world you visit has its own set of tiles, sumptuously illustrated to clearly differentiate one region from another.

 There are “generic” terrain effects associated with certain spaces on the adventure tile that are region-specific.
-These terrain spaces, zero effect, difficult, impassable, and dangerous, reflect the topography of the area being traversed and influence the heroes’ movement.
+These terrain spaces, zero effect, difficult, impassable, and dangerous, reflect the traversed area’s topography and influence the heroes’ movement.
 For example, a hero entering a space indicated as difficult terrain will immediately end their movement.
 As for impassable spaces, they will have to be bypassed or crossed using a “Jump”!
 Optimizing your movement is one of the keys to victory.
 In addition, reaching spaces marked with a “loot” standee enables the heroes to find items, that are more often than not a great bonus.
-Not to mention that some enemies also drop loot when they are defeated: the fabled “Loot” drop.
+Not to mention that some enemies also drop loot when they have been defeated: the fabled “Loot” drop.

 Finally, each region also includes 2 unique board spaces detailed in the “The Legend of Anastyr” adventure book and on player aids.
 These terrain spaces epitomize the region and are often associated with the effects of event cards.